PAGEANT - "Education is the future"

 The website structure has remained unchanged since 2004, but its size has increased steadily over the years.
 The following graphs show how three important measures of website usage have varied on a monthly basis.
 Short term variations result in a 'spiky' appearance, but moving the mouse over the graphs shows the trends more clearly by showing graphs with running averages over 12 months.

-Pages - The number of html pages and other documents viewed each month.
-This is the best measure of website activity, but is not often used because 'hits' gives a bigger number!
+This is the number of html pages and other documents viewed each month.
+It is the best measure of website activity, even though 'hits' is more frequently quotes because it gives a bigger number!

-Bandwidth - This is the total number of bytes downloaded each month, and is a good measure of resources needed to run the website.
-The scale on the left is in MB.
+This is the total number of bytes downloaded each month.
+It is a good measure of resources needed to run the website.
+The scale on the left of the graph below is in megabytes.

 There are two other statistics, which are not particularly useful, so we don't show graphs for them:

 Unique visitors - This is a count of the number of different people accessing the site, as determined by their IP addresses.
-These are sometimes assigned temporarily each time someone logs on to their server, so a new number doesn't always mean a new user.
+These are sometimes assigned temporarily each time someone logs on to their server, so a new IP address doesn't always mean a new user.

-Number of visits - A single visit covers a series of pages which are looked at without leaving the Pageant site.
+Number of visits - A single visit covers a series of pages which are looked at without leaving the Pageant website.